-I am a Chartered Accountant with significant experience as a banking expert witness, and have given evidence in the Victorian Supreme Court and the Singapore International Commercial Court.
+I am a Chartered Accountant with significant experience as a banking expert witness, and have given evidence in the Victorian Supreme Court, Federal Court, and the Singapore International Commercial Court.

 Evidence to Senate Inquiry

 I represented Nab at a Senate Inquiry into Insolvency in the Australian Construction Industry in 2015.